 The South African Protection of Personal Information Act (POPIA) is the data protection law of South Africa.
 The Act passed on July 1, 2020, and came into effect one year later.
-Similar to the GDPR, the Act defines what personal data is and prescribes duties for controllers and processors.
-Although there are key differences between the GDPR and POPIA, both instruments are built on the same guiding principles of accountability, transparency, security, data minimization and the rights of data subjects.
+Similar to the GDPR, the Act defines what personal data is prescribes duties controllers and processors.
+Although there are key differences between the GDPR and POPIA, both instruments are built on the guiding principles accountability, transparency, security, data minimization and the rights of data subjects.